1993zig/docs/docs/cogs/infos.md

 ## Licence

 This repository is under the [General Public Licence 3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).
+For a quick review of what's allowed or not, check [this](https://github.com/c0mputern1k/cogniks/blob/master/LICENSE), full licence can be found below.